-Picture this: It's the middle of the night.
-You wake up suddenly, gasping for air, sitting bolt upright in bed trying to breathe normally again.
+Imagine it's the middle of the night and you wake up suddenly, gasping for air.
+This is a condition known as Paroxysmal Nocturnal Dyspnea, or PND for short.
+It means waking up suddenly in the night short of breath.
 It's terrifying, and often people describe it as feeling like they're drowning in their sleep.

 So what exactly is Paroxysmal Nocturnal Dyspnea, what causes it, and what can you do about it?
 Here's what you need to know if you—or someone you care about—keeps waking up breathless in the middle of the night.